 Arrowtown is built on the banks of the Arrow River, once a rich source of gold in the 1860’s and now a sophisticated, multi-cultural town catering to the refined tastes of its visitors from around the globe.
-Spectacular scenery, four very distinct seasons and a tranquil atmosphere attract visitors from New Zealand and around the world to this wee charming village.
+Spectacular scenery, four very distinct seasons and a tranquil atmosphere attract locals from New Zealand and visitors from all around the world to this wee charming village.

 Arrowtown offers an ambiance not found elsewhere in New Zealand with its shops, restaurants, cafes, offices and galleries located within a tight precinct.
 The town is centred around Buckingham Street, the main street, and the lanes and arcades around it are a shopping attraction, offering a wide range of quality products including fashion, jade, gold (of course) gifts and local wines.
 Come and visit, stay awhile and enjoy the time exploring the streets and lanes, feel the atmosphere, relive the history, soak up the spectacular scenery and feel part of the unique, dynamic community (population: 2,400) that live here.
 1 night is simply not enough in this gorgeous place.

 The Lakes District Museum, is also the town’s major Information Centre and is located on the main street.
 It is the focal point for all the history of our village and the surrounding areas.

 Arrowtown is recognised as the walking and biking centre of the Wakatipu and the many walking trails and cycle tracks of the area either start or finish in the town.
 The Information Centre inside the Museum can provide you with maps and local information.